tim-evans/Espresso/README.md

     more than once will return the cached value.
  - `idempotent` marks the property as idempotent. `set`ting the value more than once will not call the computed property again.
- - `observes` notifies the function whenever the dependent keys are `set`.

 The mixin as of now, is completely compliant with SproutCore's implementation, and will gracefully degrade to using it.
 Note that it doesn't work the other way around, as Espresso's KVO mixin is dependent on the PubSub mixin.